15 Most Beautiful Teddy Bear Dog Breeds

 The temptation to have them as pets is high.
 And you can’t be blamed for that, because they are just so cute!

-Typically, a teddy bear dog can cost between $500 to $3,000.
+Typically, a dog of this breed can cost between $500 to $3,000.
 Besides, due to their cuteness, you may end up spending more on them than expected.

 What is a Teddy Bear Dog?

 A teddy bear dog breed is the cutest dog breed in the world.
 It’s a mix of two cute dog breeds, for example, the Toy Poodle and the Bichon Frise, and the Shih Tzu and the Bichon Frise.
-In all, we have listed fifteen teddy bear dog breeds in this article, which you will read about later on.
+In all, we have listed fifteen dogs that looks like a teddy bear in this article, which you will read about later on.

-A teddy bear dog literally looks like a teddy bear, which is where it gets the name.
+A teddy dog literally looks like a teddy bear toy, which is where it gets the name.
 It has a soft, fluffy coat, button nose, and small, round eyes.
 When it walks, it looks like a live stuffed toy.

 It came into being around the year 2000.
 As a rule, it has a life expectancy of twelve to sixteen years, an average weight of ten to twenty pounds, and an average height of eight to twelve inches.